ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $RequestClientId = "RequestClientId_example"; // string | Looks up the cross regional associations by the client’s ID.
-Either `ClientId` or `Email` must be provided.
-If both are provided, the `ClientId` is used by default.
 $RequestEmail = "RequestEmail_example"; // string | Looks up the cross regional associations by the client’s email address.
-Either `ClientId` or `Email` must be provided.
-If both are provided, the `ClientId` is used by default.
+$RequestExcludeInactiveSites = true; // bool | Used to exclude inactive and deleted sites from the results.
+When this flag is set to `true`, client profiles associated with inactive and deleted sites are not getting returned.
+When this flag is set to `false`,client profiles associated with inactive and deleted sites are getting returned.
+Default: **true**
 $RequestFirstName = "RequestFirstName_example"; // string | First name (used for email queries)
 $RequestLastName = "RequestLastName_example"; // string | Last name (used for email queries)
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestOffset = 56; // int | Page offset, defaults to 0.
+$RequestUniqueClientId = 789; // int | Looks up the cross regional associations by the unique client’s ID.
+Note: you need to provide the 'UniqueClientId' OR the 'ClientId' OR the 'Email'.
+'UniqueClientId' takes precedence when provided.
+If not, but both 'ClientId' and 'Email' are provided, 'ClientId' is used by default.
 $RequestV2 = true; // bool | Use newer method

 try {
-    $result = $apiInstance->clientGetCrossRegionalClientAssociations($RequestClientId, $RequestEmail, $RequestFirstName, $RequestLastName, $RequestLimit, $RequestOffset, $RequestV2);
+    $result = $apiInstance->clientGetCrossRegionalClientAssociations($RequestClientId, $RequestEmail, $RequestExcludeInactiveSites, $RequestFirstName, $RequestLastName, $RequestLimit, $RequestOffset, $RequestUniqueClientId, $RequestV2);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling ClientApi->clientGetCrossRegionalClientAssociations: ', $e->getMessage(), PHP_EOL;